LDS Marriage Counseling & LDS Sex Therapy

 You might find yourself wondering:

-Did I marry the right person?
+• Did I marry the right person?

-Can we make this work long-term?
+• Can we make this work long-term?

 How LDS Culture Can Shape Your Relationship

-You may have been taught:
+You may have absorbed beliefs such as:

-Marriage should feel easier than it does
+• Marriage should feel easier if we are righteous

 LDS Sex Therapy That Respects Faith Without Shame or Quick Fixes